abdul07azeem/RISC-V-WEEK-1/README.md

 Learnings

-Installed basic tools required for RISC-V program.
+Installed basic tools required for RISC-V Tapeout program.

 Learned how to check versions and take screenshots.

+Author @Abdul Azeem